 Here's the best way go about haggling and bargaining at India's markets, so you don't pay too much.

-Firstly, to get a feel for how much goods should cost, visit some fixed price stores first.
+- Firstly, to get a feel for how much goods should cost, visit some fixed price stores first.
 You'll find handicraft emporiums in major Indian cities.
-See: 7 Places Buy Indian Handicrafts in Mumbai
+Read more: 7 Places Buy Indian Handicrafts in Mumbai.

-As a general rule, don't pay more than half the initial asking price of any items.
+- As a general rule, don't pay any more than half the initial asking price of any item.
 Sometimes it's possible to pay less, especially if you buy more than one item.

-Don't be too petty by haggling over small amounts.
-A few rupees is probably worth more to an Indian shopkeeper than to you.
+- Don't be too petty by haggling over small amounts.
+A few rupees is worth more to an Indian shopkeeper than to you.

-If the seller accepts your price, the deal is considered to be done.
+- If the seller accepts your price, the deal is considered to be done.
 Don't keep haggling or say that you've changed your mind and don't want to purchase the item.
 This would be considered to be impolite and really bad form.

-Lastly, keep in mind that bargaining is meant to be fun.
+- Lastly, keep in mind that bargaining is meant to be fun.
 Do it with a smile!
 In addition, using some of the local language may fetch you a better deal, as well as break the ice.
 In Hindi, you can ask, "Yeh kitne ka hai?"
 (How much is this?).
 And say, "Bahut mahanga hai".
 (It's very costly).

 Where are the Best Markets in India?

 Delhi is renowned for its markets.
 Here are 10 Delhi Markets You Shouldn't Miss.

 In Kolkata, head to New Market, an historic bargain shoppers paradise.